BEST-Kosice/wp_best_courses_lbgs/README.md

-# Wordpress plugin for displaying
+# Wordpress plugin
-# BEST current courses and list of lbgs
+# Displaying current BEST courses and list of lbgs on wordpress site

 Plugin is in development as part of project for IT students.